krother/sql_fundamentals/select_queries/README.md

 ### Exercise 3: Paging

-Add the following term to the very end of a query
+Add the following term to the very end of the previous query:

     LIMIT 5 OFFSET 4

+How does the `OFFSET` keyword work?

-Also inspect the 3rd or 4th "page".
+Inspect the 3rd and 4th "page".

 ### Exercise 4: Select columns

+Limit the output to two columns:

-    SELECT name, amount FROM babynames;
+    SELECT name, births FROM babynames;

+Also try:

+    SELECT name AS baby, births AS count FROM babynames;

 ### Exercise 5: Select rows

+The `WHERE` keyword lets you add a filter:

     SELECT * FROM babynames WHERE name='George';

-Edit the query to select only the `amount` column.
+Edit the query to select only the `births` column.

 ### Exercise 6: Edit the query